 These things are all about the proliferation of healthcare wearables, websites, and mobile applications that are allowing patients to have more significant insights into their medical records and health management.
 Beyond heart health, brands are helping patients AND healthcare providers stay proactive about other aspects of the healthcare journey — from apps reminding people undergoing surgeries to participate in exercises useful in recovery to helping people stay on track with medications, and even the integration of electronic medical records like Cerner and Epic into handheld apps.

 While there will always be tools for digital solutions that advise the marketing community — the vital thing to remember is how to use them efficiently.
 Do you know where to start?
-Reach out to Trajectory.
+Reach out to our healthcare marketing agency Trajectory.